-Alberta Health Services' website provides information on the following steps:
+Alberta Health Services' website for what to do next lists the following steps:

-- 1. Go online to take the COVID-19 Self-assessment. - 2.
-Book a COVID-19 test: AHS advises that you should get tested if you have any COVID-19 symptoms.
-Book an appointment online. - 3.
-Parents should follow AHS' isolation guidelines. - 4.
-Monitor your health, and call Health Link 811 if you have questions or concerns.
-Call 911 immediately if you are experiencing severe symptoms of COVID-19, including difficulty breathing, severe chest pain, feelings of confusion, or loss of consciousness.
+1. Take the COVID-19 Self-assessment: Go online to take the the COVID-19 Self-assessment

+- 2. Book a COVID-19 Test: AHS advises that you should get tested if you have any COVID-19 symptom.
+Go online to book an appointment to get a COVID-19 test. - 3.
+Parents should follow AHS isolation guidelines. - 4.
+Monitor your health and call Health Link 811 if you have questions or concerns.
+Call 911 immediately if experiencing severe symptoms of COVID-19, including difficulty breathing, severe chest pain, feelings of confusion or loss of consciousness.